method='post' enctype='application/x-www-form-urlencoded' Data

 Node.js web server listening on http://localhost:8001/.report appears, the Node.js web server is started:

-- Load form_post_urlencoded.html in your web browser.
+- Load form_post_urlencoded.html in the web browser.
 This can be done by double clicking the form_post_urlencoded.html file, which loads it in the default web browser.
-Alternatively, copy form_post_urlencoded.html to your local HTTP Server and point your web browser to the URL for form_post_urlencoded.html on your local HTTP Server.
+Alternatively, copy form_post_urlencoded.html to your local HTTP Server and point the web browser to the URL for form_post_urlencoded.html on your local HTTP Server.

 - IE = Internet Explorer.